Cornwall: Cornish language

-Cornish, a member of the Brythonic branch of the Celtic language family, is a revived language that died out as a first language in the late 18th century.
-It is closely related to the other Brythonic languages, Breton and Welsh, and less so to the Goidelic languages.
-Cornish has no legal status in the UK.
+Cornish, a member of the Brythonic branch of the Celtic language family, died out as a first language in the late 18th century.
+In the 20th and 21st centuries, it has been revived by a small number of speakers.
+It is closely related to the other Brythonic languages (Breton and Welsh), and less so to the Goidelic languages (Scottish Gaelic, Irish and Manx).
+Unlike, Welsh, Scottish Gaelic and Irish, Cornish has no legal status in the UK.

 There has been a revival of the language by academics and optimistic enthusiasts since the mid-19th century that gained momentum from the publication in 1904 of Henry Jenner's Handbook of the Cornish Language.
 It is a social networking community language rather than a social community group language.
 Cornwall Council encourages and facilitates language classes within the county, in schools and within the wider community.

 In 2002, Cornish was named as a UK regional language in the European Charter for Regional or Minority Languages.
 As a result, in 2005 its promoters received limited government funding.
 Several words originating in Cornish are used in the mining terminology of English, such as costean, gossan, gunnies, kibbal, kieve and vug.